-- Head to appoint an experienced member of the SEN team as acting SENCo as soon as possible. - Testing and Assessments continue to be carried out by qualified members of the SEND team. - Applications for Access Arrangements to be made in conjunction with the Exams Officer. - · Senior members of the SEND team to be fully up to date with JCQ Regulations for Access Arrangements - Check documentation with SEND Clerical Support - Acting SENCo, Line Manager for Exams and Line Manager for SEND to identify any candidates not yet approved by Awarding Bodies and complete as necessary. - Acting SENCo/Line Manager for SEND to ensure all paperwork/documentation is fully prepared and available for inspection by JCQ. - Acting SENCo/Line Manager for SEND to oversee any JCQ inspection of Access Arrangements.
+- Head to discuss absence plan with Deputy SENCo and decide if necessary action is to appoint an experienced member of the SEN team as acting SENCo as soon as possible or for Deputy to step up into the role. - Testing and Assessments continue to be carried out by qualified members of the SEND team. - Applications for Access Arrangements to be made in before the awarding body deadlines in conjunction with the Exams Officer. - Senior members of the SEND team to be fully up to date with JCQ Regulations Access Arrangements quidance - Check documentation with SEND Clerical Support

-3. Teaching staff extended absence at key points in the exam process (exam cycle)
+3. Teaching staff extended absence at key points in the exam cycle